chaitanyaambade/chaitanyaambade/README.md

 My work focuses on designing and improving agent task flows, assisting in the development of small components within larger AI systems, and supporting research-driven automation for marketing use cases.
 I collaborate closely with engineers and founders to translate ideas into practical workflows and experiments.
 Alongside agent-related work, I handle market research, social media strategy, and growth experimentation, helping shape how the product is positioned and validated in real-world scenarios.

- • I’m especially interested in:
+I’m especially interested in:

- • AI agents & workflow orchestration
+ • AI agents & workflow orchestration <br>
  • Prompt engineering and task automation
  • Growth systems and marketing automation
  • Research-backed product building